 Information for educators

 Universal Design is being promoted at International, European and National levels as a way to enhance innovation and create a more inclusive society.
 Universal Design prioritises all peoples’ needs in design.
-The Centre for Excellence in Universal Design is operating the UDGC as a way to promote Universal Design in education in Ireland.
+The Centre for Excellence in Universal Design hosts the Universal Design Grand Challenge each year to promote Universal Design in education in Ireland.
+The competition focuses on students of design including Architects, Engineers, Products and Software.
 Students skilled in Universal Design will have an advantage in their future careers.

-Inspire your students to solve real-life problems for people of any age, size or ability.
+Inspire and facilitate your students to solve real-life problems for people of any age, size or ability.

 Support student entries